Miner Wars Arena

-Miner Wars Arena is an action video game developed by Keen Software House.
+Miner Wars Arena is a 2012 action video game developed by Keen Software House.
 It is a spin-off to Miner Wars 2081.
 The game is inspired by Tunneler (1991).
 The game is set in 2090 when the Solar System underwent a political breakdown and humanity is fighting for resources on asteroids.

 Gameplay

 The gameplay is very similar to Tunneler.
 The player controls a mining ship and his goal is to defeat his enemies in a bed-rock covered arena.
 There are multiple game modes.
 In skirmish, players set up custom battles.
 Tournament mode consists of 15 levels.
 In every level, the player has a different weapon and ship.
 There is also a split-screen multiplayer mode which is limited to 2 AI opponents.
 The special edition also contains a "protect the generator" mode.

 Players can choose from 3 different ships and 5 types of weapons.
 There are also 10 possible upgrades and power-ups.
 Player can also rank up to 12 military ranks.